AlunAlun/Obsidian/Alun/Boating/Notes from PER practicals.md

 # Pre-sail checklist
 ### Safety
 - **Lifejackets** and harnesses for each crew member
 - **Liferaft** - Check inspection date.
 Is it tied to ship or not?
 Make note either way.
-If not tied to ship it should be tied before inflating.
+If not tied to ship it should be tied before inflating
 - **Lifebuoy**: Review how to undo, and check line condition
 - **EPIRB**: Visual check and battery check
-- **Flares**:
+- **Flares**: Check quantity, colour (red/white/orange) and expiry dates
+- **Fire extinguishers/blankets**: Check access and expiry
+- **First Aid Kit**: Check present and check type (A, B, C)

 ### Outer ship condition
 - **Hull**: Visual check of above water